woheller69/weather/README.md

 OpenWeatherMap has announced that access to One Call 2.5 will be discontinued in June 2024.
 While the app is compatible with One Call 3.0, the subscription requires a credit card, even though no payments will be charged due to the 1000 free daily calls.
-I recommend transitioning to my omWeather app, which utilizes data from Open-Meteo, as I believe it offers superior information.
+I recommend transitioning to my Cirrus app, which utilizes data from Open-Meteo, as I believe it offers superior information.
 <a href="https://f-droid.org/de/packages/org.woheller69.omweather/"><img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" height="75"></a>
 </pre>